Habrador/Habrador/README.md

 My goal with my open source projects is that the code should by as easy as possible for you to understand, so I love to comment it and make it as simple as possible!
 I once wrote [a book about a guy called Elon Musk](https://www.habrador.com/p/elonmuskbook/) (written in 2013 before he became more controversial), and I read somewhere that authors are the best at commenting code because they know how to explain complicated topics in a simple way.
 Thus I hope I will fulfill my promises!

 Another goal is to become the top 1000 most starred GitHub account in the world.
-That would require a total of 16000 stars.
+That would today require a total of 16000 stars.
+Wish me luck on that one!

 ## Connect With Me